 Introduction to Version Control

-Version Control is an element that is critical to the success of your DevOps pipeline.
+Version Control is an element that is critical to the success of your .
 If a client is not using a Version Control System, it’s important to convince them to adopt one immediately.
 This article outlines the key reasons for using the Version Control System as your “source of truth,” rather than using the Salesforce org.

-Version Control is simply the recording of changes to files.
+is simply the recording of changes to files.
 By recording changes, you have the ability to recover recorded changes if files are lost or mistakes are made.
 Additionally, version control allows you to keep files in a more organized structure.
 With Version Control, you can revert files back to the previous state, compare changes over time, and understand who last modified files.

 Centralized Version Control Systems